jmsypkens/workspace/myBlog/_posts/2016-06-15-Chapter-1-Notes.md

 ```

 > Output:
 the size of an integer is 4 bytes.
-the size of a char is 1 bytes.
-the size of a float is 4 bytes.
-the size of a double is 8 bytes.
-the size of a long double is 16 bytes.

 ###### Example 4: "Getting a user input"

 Use "cin" to get a user input.

 ```cpp
 #include <iostream>
 using namespace std;